upspal/K-Means-on-Stocks/README.md

    - Initialize the centroids randomly from the data points.
    - The algorithm iteratively assigned each data point to the nearest centroid and updated the centroids based on the mean of the assigned points.
    - The process was repeated until the centroids stabilized or a maximum number of iterations was reached.

-4. **Streamlit Application**:
-   - A Streamlit application is provided to interactively run the K-Means clustering on selected stocks.
-   - Users can select stocks, define the timeframe, and specify the number of clusters.
-   - The application visualizes the clustering results and provides detailed data for each cluster.

 ## How to Run